DLibatique/LATN102-S20/notes/4-verbal-nouns-and-adjs.md

 ## GRGs (Gerund Replacing Gerundives)

-What if, in the example, *ars legendī est bona animō* mentioned above, we wanted to specify that it is the “art of reading **books**” that is good for the soul.
+What if, in the example, *ars legendī est bona animō* mentioned above, we wanted to specify that it is the “art of reading **books**” that is good for the soul?

 The simplest solution would seem to be adding a direct object after the gerund: